Former judge, a Council Bluffs native, strived to be fair, friendly, firm in court and at home

 “He never turned anybody away because they couldn’t pay,” his son said.
 “There were times when he would come home with a couple of chickens, a pig or a half hog after representing a farmer.
 I remember a plumber he represented doing the plumbing in our home.”

-A proud Irishman, Connolly also was involved with St. Peter Catholic in Council Bluffs, where he served on the parish council and school board and as a Boy Scout leader.
+A proud Irishman, Connolly also was involved with St. Peter’s Catholic Church in Council Bluffs, where he served on the parish council and school board and as a Boy Scout leader.
 He also did volunteer maintenance projects at the church, including installing a new sound system.

 Summer vacations involved the Connolly family packing the car with kids and pulling a trailer full of tents and sleeping bags.
 Later, they converted a school bus into a camper for a long trip to Alaska.

-In 1976, Connolly was appointed a judge of Iowa’s 4th Judicial District, covering 10 counties in the southwestern corner of the state.
+In 1976, Connolly was appointed a judge in Iowa’s 4th Judicial District, covering 10 counties in the southwestern corner of the state.
 He moved to senior status in 1996 and retired in 2006.

-In addition to Joseph Connolly, who lives in Council Bluffs, Leo Connolly is survived by his wife of 68 years, daughters M. Brigid Connolly, Maureen Connolly and Ann Binau, all of Tucson, Arizona, and Frances Murton of Manor, Texas; and sons Edward of Portland and Stephen and Robert, both of Council Bluffs; 25 grandchildren and 17 great-grandchildren.
+In addition to Joseph Connolly, who is from Council Bluffs, Leo Connolly is survived by his wife of 68 years, daughters Maureen Connolly of Council Bluffs, M. Brigid Connolly and Ann Binau, both of Tucson, and Frances Nurton of Manor, Texas; and sons Edward of Portland and Stephen and Robert, both of Council Bluffs; 25 grandchildren; and 17 great-grandchildren.

 1 of 9